Ziacanaia - Custom Line Motor Yacht

 Performance and Capabilities

-Ziacanaia has a top speed of 17.00 knots and a cruising speed of 12.00 knots.
+Ziacanaia has a top speed of 13.00 knots and a cruising speed of 11.00 knots.
+She is powered by di 12 65m scania engines and uses a twin screw propulsion system

+Ziacanaia is a semi-custom motor yacht launched in 2007 by Custom Line .

 Accommodation